nehemiaobati/codeigniter/documentation.md

 - **6.3.5.
 User Settings (Voice & Assistant Modes)**:
   - Users can toggle "Conversational Memory" and "Voice Output" directly from the UI.
   - These preferences are stored in the `user_settings` table and persist across sessions.
+- **6.3.6.
+Media Generation (Image & Video)**:
+  - **Service:** `MediaGenerationService` handles interactions with image (Imagen 4.0, Gemini 2.5 Flash Image) and video (Veo 2.0) models.
+  - **Process:**
+    - **Images:** Generated synchronously.
+The system decodes the base64 response, saves the image to `writable/uploads/generated/`, and logs the transaction.
+    - **Videos:** Generated asynchronously.
+The system initiates a long-running operation with Veo 2.0, returns an operation ID, and polls for completion.
+Once ready, the video is downloaded and saved.
+  - **Cost Management:** Costs are estimated and deducted based on the specific model's pricing (e.g., per image or per second of video).

 **6.4.
 Cryptocurrency Data Service**